Health Encyclopedia

 If you have been drinking a lot every day, you may have alcohol withdrawal.
 Symptoms often last 3 to 4 days.
 They may include:

 Alcohol withdrawal can cause death.
-Call your healthcare provider before you stop drinking.
-This is especially important if you've had DTs during past alcohol withdrawals.
+Call your health care provider before you stop drinking.
+This is very important if you've had DTs during past alcohol withdrawals.
 They may be able to help you with medicine.
 They can also refer you to an inpatient detox program.
 Or stay with family or friends who know when to call for medical help and can support you.
 If you have severe symptoms, call your provider or call 911 for help (see below).

 Follow-up care